HackyHuang/HackyHuang.github.io/_pages/about.md

 I am Kaixuan Huang (黄凯旋), a Ph.D. student in Electrical and Computer Engineering Department at Princeton University.
 I am fortunate to be advised by Professor [Mengdi Wang](https://mwang.princeton.edu/).
 Before that, I received B.S. in Mathematics and B.S. in Computer Science from Peking University.
 I was advised by Prof. Zhihua Zhang while doing undergraduate research.
 In 2019, I visited Georgia Tech as a research intern, supervised by Prof. [Tuo Zhao](https://www2.isye.gatech.edu/~tzhao80/).
 In 2020, I visited Tsinghua University as a research intern, supervised by Prof. [Longbo Huang](https://people.iiis.tsinghua.edu.cn/~huang/).
 I also worked closely with Prof. [Jason Lee](https://jasondlee88.github.io/).

-I am interested in deep learning and artificial general intelligence.
-At a high level, my research aim at (1) understanding the interplay between network model structures and data intrinsic structures, and how it influences the generalization and extrapolation behaviors of the neural networks, (2) understanding the forms of human perception, knowledge, reasoning, and decision-making, and how to design next-generation AGI systems that are more human-like.

-Currently, I am interested in diffusion models and large language models.
+My research interest is RL for foundation models (e.g., offline learning/online reward improvement for diffusion models/language models) and foudation models for RL (LLM/VLM agents).
 I am open to possible cooperations or visiting opportunities.
 If you are interested, please contact me by email or [wechat](../files/wechat.jpg).